R574 road (Ireland): Famine roads

-Trollope makes a useful contribution to our understanding of the road-building schemes in action in his description of the arrival of the English ‘engineer’, for whom the workers have been waiting since assembling seven hours previously as instructed, before daybreak.
-The engineer, sent to direct the work, is ‘a very young fellow, still under one-and-twenty, beardless, light-haired, blue-eyed, and fresh from England’ (204).
-He doesn’t know where he is and sends the men home, noticing that they have no tools.
+Trollope makes a useful contribution to the understanding of the road-building schemes in action in his description of the arrival of the English 'engineer', for whom the workers have been waiting since assembling seven hours previously as instructed, before daybreak.
+The engineer, sent to direct the work, is "a very young fellow, still under one-and-twenty, beardless, light-haired, blue-eyed, and fresh from England".
+The engineer does not know where he is and sends the men home, noticing that they have no tools.

-Trollope, reflecting with irony on the ideology behind the scheme, tells us that no doubt the men will be put to work flattening the hill, and making the road impassable.
-‘But the great object was gained; the men were fed, and were not fed by charity’ (205).
+Trollope, reflecting with irony on the ideology behind the scheme, states that no doubt the men will be put to work flattening the hill, and making the road impassable.
+"But the great object was gained; the men were fed, and were not fed by charity".